standobrov/tech-interview-service-de/assignments/task1/assignment.md

 ## Expected Deliverables
 - Clean CSV file with standardized data
-- Simple Python script using pandas
+- Python script (you can use pandas)

 ## Requirements